 2. Clarifying and identifying clauses

-Working with the Complainant, we will help them to understand the PRCA Professional Charter and Codes of Conduct.
+Working with the Complainant, we will help them to understand the PRCA Professional Charter.
 The complaint is raised with the Chairman of the PPC who will decide the appropriateness and severity of the complaint.
 The Secretary has to write to the defendant, informing them of the complaints process and that a complaint against them may be addressed by mediation and/or the PPC through its disciplinary procedures.

 The PRCA will always attempt to mediate between the two parties, whether one or both are PRCA members.
 Mediation offers a third party voice in the process, and we can objectively address the situation against best practice and practical ethics.
 A majority of issues raised with the PRCA are dealt through mediation.